 A friend of mine this morning mentioned a magazine ad she saw promoting a new “breakthrough” weight loss product that used “metabolic conditioning”.
 It was supposedly so scientifically advanced that if you used it and didn’t lose at least 5kg (11lb) in the first week without any strenuous exercise, you get your money back.

 I immediately knew the person behind it, he was running TV ads recently claiming that on average users of his program lost 6kg (13.2lb) in the first week.
 This is clearly absurd.
 And I’m ashamed to say that he is a quite highly-regarded trainer in Australia.

 The fact it’s BS is actually a good thing, because if it were true, the majority of the weight loss would have been from muscle and water, and the users would most likely plateau within weeks.

-The lesson here is that you really can’t trust anyone, regardless of their qualifications.
+The lesson here is that you can’t always trust someone based purely on their qualifications.
 Perhaps even more disturbingly, the above mentioned trainer was actually at one stage promoting his program on TV in partnership with a qualified doctor.
 The doctor no longer appears to be associated with the product however, for what reason, I can only guess.

 Unfortunately, tricksters know that regardless of what they sell, statistically only 5-15% of buyers will ultimately ask for a refund.
 So they can sell total rubbish, if they market it well they’ll still make a killing, no problem.